Bari, a major city in Puglia, Italy

 See more Bari Hotels on TripAdvisor

 Bari is on the rail line running along the eastern coast from Rimini to Lecce and about four hours by train from Rome on the rail line across Italy.
-A private train line also stops at the station with connections to many small towns in Puglia.
 The train station is centrally located in the city, a short walk from the historic center and next to the bus station.
-Public buses run throughout the city.

 Weather and When to Go

 Bari can be very hot in summer and rainy in winter so spring and fall are probably the best times to visit.
 Here's a look at Bari's climate showing average monthly rainfall and temperatures.

 - Historic Center - Once enclosed by medieval walls of which parts remain, the old quarter is an interesting place to wander.
 Inside the walls are churches, a few theaters, small squares, and narrow streets.